nextcloud/app_api/docs/tech_details/Deployment.rst

 	For development this step is skipped, as ExApp is deployed and started manually by developer.

 .. warning::
-	After successful deployment (pull, create and start container), there is a heartbeat check with 1 hour timeout (will be configurable).
+	After successful deployment (pull, create and start container), there is a heartbeat check with 90 seconds timeout (will be configurable).
-	If command seems to be stuck, check if ExApp is running and accessible by Nextcloud instance.

 Arguments
 *********